 Three of our blends (Eastside, Decaf, and Railtown) are certified organic.
 These coffees and our roasting facilities are certified organic by the Fraser Valley Organic Producers Association (FVOPA).

 Swiss Water® Decaf

 Our decaf beans are processed by Vancouver’s own Swiss Water Decaffeinated Coffee Company.
 While other decaffeination processes use chemicals such as benzene or dichloromethane to remove caffeine, the Swiss Water® Process is 100% chemical-free.

-Every coffee is unique and requires special attention to coax out its inherent origin flavours and to harmonize its levels of sweetness and acidity.
+Every coffee is unique and requires individual care and attention to coax out its inherent character and to harmonize its levels of sweetness and acidity.
 Our single origin coffees are generally roasted to the end of first crack, producing a light roast coffee that boasts both complexity and balance.
 We aim to present coffees with defined origin characteristics paired with a high level of drinkability.
-There is a difference between a coffee being tasteable and a coffee being drinkable.
-Tasteable means it’s interesting, but you may only want a few sips.
-Drinkable means you can drink a whole mug, and then you want another.

 All our coffees are initially sample-roasted in a vintage Jabez-Burns four-barrel roaster inside of our Commercial Drive café.
 After that, it’s batch-roasted to order in a vintage 90kg cast-iron Probat drum roaster at our Powell Street café.